-Copper (cu) is one of the basic metal elements within our environment, it is also present in the systems of most plants and animals, and a proper balance of this metal is essential for maintaining the good health of living systems.
-It is one of few metals required by the body.
+Copper (cu) is one of the basic metal elements within our environment, it is also present in the systems of most plants and animals and a proper balance of this metal is essential for maintaining the good health of living systems.
+It is one of a few metals required by the body.

-The human body does not synthesize copper so it must be replenished within the human system on a regular basis; this is the reasoning as to why it is so vitally important for us to insure that we have sufficient amounts of this essential element in our diets.
+The human body does not synthesize copper so it must be replenished within the human system on a regular basis.
+This is the reasoning as to why it is so vitally important for us to insure that we have sufficient amounts of this essential element in our diets.

 Copper, also known as the basic element Cu, is a metal which aids the body in absorbing the vitamins and minerals such as zinc and iron into it.
-Copper also aides in the functioning of biological enzymes, electron transfers, and the formulation of red blood cells within the body.
-Copper is as essential to our overall health as are all the other vitamins and minerals which we consume.
+It also aides in the functioning of biological enzymes, electron transfers, and the formulation of red blood cells within the body.
+Copper is as essential to our overall health as are the other vitamins and minerals we consume.

-But just as it is important to have an adequate supply of copper in our body so too is it important to not have an excess of this metal to prevent an allergic reaction from occurring.
+Just as it is important to have an adequate supply of copper in our body so too is it important to not have an excess of this metal to prevent an allergic reaction from occurring.
 Too much copper will cause a severe imbalance of vitamins into the body.
 An insufficient absorption of folic acid, zinc, vitamin C and other important vitamins and minerals may occur.

 Wilson's disease: A case study

-Symptoms of an intolerance to copper.
+Symptoms of an Intolerance to Copper